compono/idibu-v3-api/stuff/webhooks/candidate.md

   - `filename` - full name and filetype extension of the file
   - `file_link` - URL that allows to download the file directly
   - `type` - type of the file (e.g. `cv_doc`, `image`, `note`, `document`, etc.)
+- `custom_fields` - lists all the optional custom fields connected to the candidate
+  - `value` - field's value (e.g. candidate's response to a screening question or a note added by the consultant)
+  - `name` - name of the custom field
 - `payload-information`
   - `timestamp` - the exact timestamp of when the webhook was sent
   - `webhook_event` - either `candidate.create` or `candidate.update`